vuejs/v2.vuejs.org/source/api/index.md

   Vue.config.async = false
   ```

   When async mode is off, Vue will perform all DOM updates synchronously upon detecting data change.
-This may help with debugging in some scenarios, but could also cause degraded performance and affect the order in which wathcer callbacks are called. **`async: false` is not recommended in production.**
+This may help with debugging in some scenarios, but could also cause degraded performance and affect the order in which watcher callbacks are called. **`async: false` is not recommended in production.**

 ## Global API